nextflow-io/nextflow/docs/kubernetes.md

 Such volume needs to be accessible through a [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), which will be used by Nextflow to run the application and store the scratch data and the pipeline final result.

-The workflow application has to be containerised using the usual Nextflow {ref}`container<process-container>` directive.
+The workflow application has to be containerised using the usual Nextflow [container](process-container) directive.

-:::{tip}
+:::tip
-When using {ref}`wave-page` and {ref}`fusion-page` there is no need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.
+When using `wave-page` and `fusion-page` there is no need to use a shared file system and configure a persistent volume claim for the deployment of Nextflow pipeline with Kubernetes.
 You can ignore this requirement when using the Fusion file system.
-See the {ref}`fusion-page` documentation for further details.
+See the `fusion-page` documentation for further details.
 :::

 ## Execution